aexcode/mern-boilerplate/README.md

 - Click "Reveal Config Vars"
 - Add `MONGODB_URI` to the input labeled "KEY"
 - Add your MongoDB connection string to the input labeled "VALUE"
-- Click "Add" the environment variable to heroku
+- Click "Add" to add the environment variable to heroku
 - Navigate to the "Deploy" tab
 - Scroll down to "Deployment Method"
 - Select "Github: Connect to Github" to toggle the CLI / Github steps